YupengChen1137/yupeng-chen.github.io/_pages/about.md

 🔬 Research Interests
 ------
-I'm interested in understanding the impact of health policy and improving healthcare delivery quality with computational models.
+My research focuses on understanding the impact of health policies and enhancing the quality of healthcare delivery through computational modeling.
+I am particularly interested in leveraging data science, machine learning, and optimization techniques in healthcare settings, both at macroscopic and microscopic levels.
+Recently, I'm also exploring at the application of causal inference in medical decision-making.

 🎿 Personal Interests